Sreemaye44/good-will-client/README.md

 ### Functionalities

-* Email-asswpord Login and Goodle Login & Registration is available for the website
+* Email-passwpord Login and Goodle Login & Registration is available for the website
 * Different category products are available.
 In every category those category related products are available, any buyer can book those products and pay for that
 * Admin dashboard is available.
 Admin can verify any seller, delete buyer and seller.
 * In seller dashboard, seller can add products, advertise, change sold status and delete his products